 Bō: Path of the Teal Lotus

-Bō: Path of the Teal Lotus is an adorable Metroidvania that combines a rich Japanese mythology-themed world with tight platforming and combat mechanics.
-Debut developers Squid Shock Studios successfully released earlier this year, despite the sudden shutdown of its publisher, Humble Games.
+Bō: Path of the Teal Lotus is an adorable metroidvania game that combines a rich Japanese mythology-themed world with tight platforming and combat mechanics.
+Debut developers Squid Shock Studios successfully released in July 2024, despite the sudden shutdown of its publisher, Humble Games.

 Bō: Path of the Teal Lotus shines with its vibrant, hand-drawn art style and a story that feels deeply personal and touching.
-The aerial combat (which is clearly inspired by Hollow Knight) is an addictive loop, offering a good variety of special weapons that makes each encounter feel fresh.
-It’s a heartfelt journey that both Metroidvania fans and those new to the genre will appreciate.
+The aerial combat (which is clearly inspired by Hollow Knight) is an addictive loop, offering a good variety of special weapons that make each encounter feel fresh.
+It’s a heartfelt journey that both metroidvania fans and those new to the genre will appreciate.

 – Donovan Harrell